Skip to Content

 • For instance, the following Monitors show the observed states for all predictor nodes (highlighted in green) plus the corresponding inferred distribution of the Target Node diagnosis.

-• Here, the inferred probabilities are approx. 75% for Malignant and 25% for Benign.
-The bar highlighted in silver indicates the actual observation in this particular case, i.e, the ground truth, which is that the sample was indeed Malignant.
+• Here, the inferred probabilities are approximately 75% for Malignant and 25% for Benign.
+The bar highlighted in silver indicates the actual observation in this particular case, i.e., the ground truth, which is that the sample was indeed Malignant.

-• Going through records this way, comparing prediction vs. actual states one by one, can assist you in developing some intuition for the sometimes abstract performance measures generated through Network Performance Analysis.
+• Going through records this way, comparing prediction vs. actual states one by one, can help you develop intuition for the sometimes abstract performance measures generated through Network Performance Analysis.

 • Clicking exits the Automatic Evidence-Setting mode.